As an Amazon Associate, I earn from qualifying purchases at no extra cost to you.

 Using the Work Sharp Knife Sharpener is easy once you understand the steps.
 Here’s a simple guide to help you get started:

-1. Setting up the Sharpener
+1. Setting Up the Sharpener

 Start by finding a stable surface to place your Work Sharp Knife Sharpener.
 Make sure it’s a flat surface where the sharpener won’t wobble or move while you’re using it.
 This stability will help you maintain control and safety during sharpening.